chef-boneyard/chef-rfc/rfc047-release-process.md

 The build system moves builds through multiple repositories, designated as channels.
 The channels publicly exposed to Omnitruck are:

+* unstable: Builds that have completed successfully, pending testing.
+Internal to the build system.
 * stable: Builds that have been manually promoted from current and are considered a releases.
 * current: Builds that has passed all automated testing.